 4 to report to the Council on an ongoing basis on the developments made with regard to electronic meetings, in order to assess progress in their use within ITU;

-5 to report to the Council on the feasibility of extending the use of languages in electronic meetings,
+5 to report to the Council on the feasibility of extending the use of languages in electronic meetings, in addition to closed captioning,

 instructs the Directors of the Bureaux

-to take action, in consultation with the Sector advisory groups, in order to provide appropriate electronic participation or observation facilities in Sector meetings for delegates unable to attend face-to-face meetings.
+to continue taking action, in consultation with the Sector advisory groups, in order to provide appropriate electronic participation or observation facilities in Sector meetings for delegates unable to attend face-to-face meetings,

+especially instructs the Director of the Telecommunication Development Bureau

+to take all necessary measures to implement, in the shortest time frame possible and according to budgetary availability, a suitable technological platform that makes it possible to host electronic meetings in all regional offices with their membership, in accordance with Resolution 25 of this Conference,

+instructs the Council

+to allocate adequate financial resources to implement the technological platform so regional offices are able to host electronic meetings with their membership.

+ANNEX I – ACTION PLAN

+- Upgrade infrastructure at headquarters and regional offices to support intensive use of e-participation.

+- Implement technical solutions to extend ITU interpretation services to e-participants.

+- Implement technical solutions to implement self-service provisioning and running of e-meetings.

+- Establish guidelines for e-participation in ITU meetings.

+- Provide training, as appropriate, to ITU meeting organizers, regional office staff, chairmen, Rapporteurs, Editors and delegates.

+- Review current applicable policies and practices.

+- Review legal issues related to amendments that would be required to legal instruments of the Union.

+- Implement collection of statistics across all Sectors so as to track trends in e-participation.

+- Report annually to Council on the results of the EWM and remote participation policies, including statistical evaluation of the results and on procedural, financial, technical and legal matters.

+- Discuss the improvement of ITU capabilities on EWM and remote participation and propose the necessary amendments to the Rules of Procedure to Council and to the 2018 Plenipotentiary Conference.

 MOD AFCP/69A1/11

-RESOLUTION 167 (Guadalajara, 2010)
+RESOLUTION 167 (REV. Busan, 2014)

 Strengthening ITU capabilities for electronic meetings and means to advance the work of the Union

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 considering